mmm/mmm.github.com/source/_posts/2011-07-12-hadoop-on-ubuntu.markdown

         admin-secret: <hash>
         access-key: <your ec2 access key>
         secret-key: <your ec2 secret key>
+        default-series: oneiric

+In real life you'd probably want to specify `default-image-type` to at least `m1.large` too, but I'll give some examples of that in later posts.

 ## Hadoop

-### Grab the juju Formulas
+### Grab the juju charms

-Make a place for formulas to live
+Make a place for charms to live

-    mkdir -p ~/charms/oneiric
+    $ mkdir charms/oneiric
-    cd charms/oneiric
+    $ cd charms/oneiric

-now grab the actual formulas we'll be using

-    bzr checkout lp:charm/hadoop-master
-    bzr checkout lp:charm/hadoop-slave

-(If you don't have bazaar installed, you'll need to get that first with `apt-get install bzr`)
+    $ charm get hadoop-master
+    $ charm get hadoop-slave

+(optionally, you can `charm getall` but it'll take a bit to pull all charms).

 ### Start the Hadoop Services

-Spin up juju
+Spin up a juju environment

-    juju bootstrap
+    $ juju bootstrap

 wait a minute or two for EC2 to comply.
 You're welcome to watch the water boil with

+    $ juju status

+or even

-    juju status
+    $ watch -n30 juju status

 which'll give you output like